daz4126/surge/README.md

     increment: $ => e => $.count.value++
 })
 ```
 Surge actions look slightly strange at first, but they always have the same parameters - the *surge object*, `$`, and the event object, `e`.
-The event object is exactly the same as any event handler, but the surge object has some extra methods that can be used to access and update the elements.
+The event object is exactly the same as any event handler, but the surge object has some extra methods that can be used to access and update the elements that have been marked with an id attribute.

 The surge object can access any element with an id, by referencing the id as a propety.
 So in the example above `$.count` refers to the element with an id of "count" (the `h1` element).

 Any element references also have access to any values set using `data` attributes.
 Any reactive values can be accessed using the `value` property.
 So in the example abvove `$.count.value` has an initial value of `0`.
 This value can then be updated just like any othe variable, so using the increment operator, `++`, will increase its value by 1.
 Because it was marked as a reactive-value, any changes will automatically update the HTML with the new value, so every time the button is pressed, the next number will be displayed.

-As well as `data-reactive-value`, other values can be set using the `data` attribute.
-These values will be name-spaced ot the element they are set on and can be accessed by the surge object (as long as they element they are set on is given an id).
+As well as `data-reactive`, other values can be set using the `data` attribute.
+These values will be name-spaced to the element they are set on and can be accessed by the surge object (as long as they element they are set on is given an id).

 This is useful if you want to set a parameter for actions in the HTML.
 For example, let's add another button that increases the count by a value set in the HTML: